Travel Tips – Egypt

 - Laundry services are available in hotel and on the cruise where the price is comparable to the US.
 Clothes can be casual.
 However, tank tops and cut off shorts are not appropriate.
 Skirts and short sleeve blouses are acceptable.
 Ladies should also remember to bring a head scarf for Mosque visits.
 In Egypt we will be sharing meals with invited and honored guests.
 They understand that we are travelers and that we will not be able to dress up much.
 You may however want to bring a sports jacket or easy travel dress, in order to dress up at least for these dinners.

 - Green U.S. dollars can be exchanged easily almost everywhere.
+IMPORTANT: MAKE SURE YOU DOLLAR BILLS SERIES ARE NOT OLDER THAN 1998.
+Any bills with older date will be rejected, you can check the series number on your dollar bill towards the bottom.
 You may wish to carry some portion of your spending money in this form.
 Don’t carry more in cash than you feel safe with, and if possible, carry small denominations ($1, $5 and $10 bills) since it will be useful in bargaining and tipping (“baksheesh”).

 - The Egyptian Pound is worth far less than the US Dollar.
-The exchange rate lately is approximately $1.00 for almost 6 Egyptian Pounds.
+The exchange rate lately is approximately $1.00 for almost 16 Egyptian Pounds.
 The rate exchange is controlled by the Egyptian government, and therefore, is the same everywhere within the country.
+Check internet for up-to-date exchange rates.

 - There is no need to change money prior to the trip.